maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `PRINT` normally outputs a newline after the last expression.
 It is not uncommon to see a "bare" `PRINT` statement with no expressions as a way to print a newline and leave blank vertical space.
 The newline is not output if the line ends with the semicolon or comma.
 In that case, any following `PRINT` will start on the same line.

 A curiosity of the BASIC language is that the question-mark may be used as an alias for the `PRINT` statement.
 This was intended to allow users to type in "questions" at the command line, for instance, `?
 5+5`, meaning "what is 5 plus 5?"
 The interpreter would internally expand the question-mark to `PRINT`, perform the expression, and print the result, `10`.
-As the question-mark is expanded on entry, using it in a program will expand result in `PRINT` appearing in its place when `LIST`ed.
+As the question-mark is expanded on entry, in most dialects if you enter the statement using the question-mark, it will expand it internally and `PRINT` will appear when `LIST`ed.
+Some programs, including *Super Star Trek*, used this as a trick to enter lines that might otherwise be a few characters too long to be entered on some machines.

 There are a number of oddities and gotchas in common dialects, many of which are not mentioned in most references.